cda-tum/mqt-qcec/docs/source/library/StateType.rst

 State Types for Simulation
 ==========================

-The type of states that is used in the :attr:`simulation checker <mqt.qcec.Configuration.Execution.run_simulation_checker>` allows to trade off efficiency versus performance.
+The type of states that is used in the :ref:`simulation checker <EquivalenceChecking:Simulation Equivalence Checker (using Decision Diagrams)>` allows to trade off efficiency versus performance.

 * Classical stimuli (i.e., random *computational basis states*) already offer extremely high error detection rates in general and are comparatively fast to simulate, which makes them the default.